-Finally to conclude Python vs Matlab both are having advantages and disadvantages.
+Finally, to conclude, Python vs Matlab both have advantages and disadvantages.
 Both Python and Matlab are very successful in the market.
-Python is the recent once if we compare with Matlab and specially designed for cloud environment (As the data is growing continuously we keep on updating the Servers and DB’s).
+If we compare it with Matlab, Python is the recent one and specially designed for a cloud environment (As the data grows continuously, we keep updating the Servers and DB’s).
 Here we have discussed the pros and Cons of Python and Matlab.

-MATLAB has evolved over a period of years with input from many users.
-In university environments, it is the standard instructional tool for introductory and advanced courses in mathematics, engineering, and science.
-In industry, MATLAB is the tool of choice for high-productivity research, development, and analysis.
+MATLAB has evolved over the years with input from many users.
+It is the standard instructional tool for introductory and advanced mathematics, engineering, and science courses in university environments.
+In the industry, MATLAB is the tool of choice for high-productivity research, development, and analysis.

-Python is also one of the top coding languages, as of 2014).
-This language is required, or at least used, by the overwhelming majority of computer science courses in United States colleges and many more colleges all over the world.
-This means that learning Python is almost essential if one wishes to pursue any degree which requires some fundamental knowledge of coding and/or computer science practices, and especially for those who are looking to start a career in data analytics(Because of open source).
+Python is also one of the top coding languages as of 2014).
+Most computer science courses in United States colleges and many colleges worldwide require or use this language.
+This means that learning Python is almost essential if one wishes to pursue any degree that requires some fundamental knowledge of coding and/or computer science practices, especially for those looking to start a career in data analytics(Because of open source).

 This has been a guide to the top difference between Python vs Matlab.
 Here we discuss the key differences between Python vs Matlab with infographics and a comparison table.
 You may also look at the following articles to learn more –